 Steeped in history, the park is home to an array of native flora and fauna, so keep your eyes peeled in the trees, rivers and lakes!

-Located just over 30-minutes outside of Kildare Town lies the Donadea Forest Park.
-With three seperate walking trails, all ranging from 1km to 6km, there is something to suit all ages here.
+With three separate walking trails, all ranging from 1km to 6km, there is something to suit all ages here.

 For a short afternoon stroll, follow the Lake Walk, which loops around waterlily-filled lake and takes no more than half an hour.
 The Nature Trail is just under 2km, which winds its way through some of the dramatic architecture of the estate.
 For more ambitious walkers, the Aylmer Walk is a 6km Slí na Slainte trail which brings walkers all around the park.